devpi/devpi/doc/userman/devpi_commands.rst

     optional arguments:
-      -h, --help       show this help message and exit --index INDEX    index to remove from (defaults to current index)
+      -h, --help       show this help message and exit --index INDEX    index to remove from (defaults to current index) -f, --force      remove even on non-volatile index (with devpi-server >= 6.0.0)

     generic options:
       --debug          show debug messages including more info on server requests